meVivekAahe/DSA_Scratchpad/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the final reminder for upskill to get ur ass back out there for work.
+Here is a guideline to help you get started to write good and optimized  code so u don't mess up the production use dsa for sharpen  those coding skills in Visual Studio Code.

 ## Folder Structure